The Vision of Bigfoot Biomedical

 Deep in our lair in Silicon Valley, we’re designing a comprehensive solution for insulin-dependent diabetes that includes:

-- an automated insulin delivery system that is intended to reduce hypoglycemia and hyperglycemia by adjusting insulin (from an insulin pump) in response to sensor glucose levels (from a continuous glucose sensor)
+- an automated insulin delivery system that is intended to reduce hypoglycemia and hyperglycemia by adjusting insulin (from an insulin pump) in response to sensor blood glucose levels (from a continuous blood glucose sensor)

 - a smartphone mobile app as the user interface, meaning that you’d be able to check in on your diabetes as discretely as you check in on your Instagram, no longer having to pull out a clunky pager to punch a series of buttons.
 The slender, lightweight pump can stay tucked away where you prefer to wear it.